MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 environment to see all content in the instructions.
 Perform the following steps.*

-1. Right-click on the tab of your normal system default dashboard and select **Duplicate tab**.
+1. Right-select on the tab of your normal system default dashboard and select **Duplicate tab**.

 2. The URL on your new tab will be: